stevensona/monod/CONTRIBUTING.md

 we are willing to help you).

 We have two kind of bugs: **[critical]** and **[bug]**.
 We tend to fix critical bugs as soon as possible.
-Feel free to come up with a patch before us though!
+Feel free to come up with a patch before we do though!

 ### Implement Features

 Look through the GitHub issues for features.
 Anything tagged with **[improvement]** or **[feature]** is open to whoever wants to implement it.

-The issue is unclear or you are not sure what is expected: ask for more information by commenting to the issue.
+If the issue is unclear or you are not sure what is expected, ask for more information by commenting on the issue.

 ### Submit Feedback

 Any issue with the **[question]** label is open for feedback, so feel free to share your thoughts with us!

-The best way to send feedback is to [fill a new issue](https://github.com/TailorDev/monod/issues/new) on GitHub.
+The best way to send feedback is to [create a new issue](https://github.com/TailorDev/monod/issues/new) on GitHub.

 If you are proposing a feature:

 * Explain how you envision it working.
-Try to be as detailed as you can;
+Try to be as detailed as you can
 * Try to keep the scope as narrow as possible.
-This will help make it easier to implement;
+This will help make it easier to implement
 * Feel free to include any code you might already have, even if it is just a rough idea.
 This is a volunteer-driven project, and contributions are welcome :)